beNative/LogViewer/Readme.md

 * Windows IPC (using ``WM_COPY`` messages)
 * [ZeroMQ](https://github.com/zeromq/libzmq) (`PUB`/`SUB` socket) for logging over the network.
 It demonstrates the brilliant performance of ZMQ sockets.
 * Serial port
-* MQTT
-* File change monitor

 Each of these receivers support multiple subscribers for which messages can be displayed in a dedicated logviewer.

-The [DDuce](http://github.com/beNative/dduce) library provides the Logger module to add logging to your application (currently only Delphi support, but FPC-Lazarus support will be added soon).
+The [DDuce](http://github.com/beNative/dduce) library provides the Logger module to add logging to your application (Delphi/FreePascal-Lazarus).
 The DDuce demo application demonstrates the currently supported message types.

 ![Logger demo](https://github.com/beNative/LogViewer/blob/master/Wiki/DDuce%20Logger24-10-2018%2022-12-44.png)